civilisation

 - Bhagavad Gita – Teachings on Dharma, truth, and spiritual discipline.

-- Upanishads – Concepts of self-realization, morality, and universal harmony.
+- Upanishads – Concepts of self-realisation, morality, and universal harmony.

 - Vedas – Foundations of Dharma, rituals, and philosophical principles.